 While electric mountain bikes are certainly fun to ride, they do have a number of downsides.
 They are typically very heavy (averaging around 50 lbs.) and can be cumbersome to transport.
 And although e-bikes have been very popular in Europe for quite some time, they continue to receive pushback in the United States.
 There are a number of laws and trail restrictions regarding the use of E-MTBs, so it’s important to check your local rules before heading out on a ride.

-When buying a new mountain bike, one of the most commonly asked questions is: should I buy a hardtail or full-suspension model?
-There are a number of factors to consider when making this big purchase.
+When buying a new mountain bike, one of the most commonly asked questions is: should I buy a hardtail (suspension fork only at the front) or full-suspension (includes both a front suspension fork and rear shock) model?
+There are a number of factors to consider when making this choice.
 Are you on a tight budget?
 Are you just starting out?
 Are your local trails smooth and with few obstacles?
-Then a hardtail is probably the best choice for you.
-However, should your local terrain be rooty and rocky, or maybe you just like going downhill fast, then a full-suspension rig is probably the better option.
+If so, a hardtail is probably the best choice for you (and some will even opt for no suspension at all, although this is rare).
+However, should your local terrain be rooty and rocky, or maybe you just like going downhill fast, then a full-suspension rig probably is the better option.
 This is just the tip of the iceberg, however, and we break down the additional considerations below.

 In terms of overall riding performance, hardtail and full-suspension mountain bikes each come with their fair share of pros and cons.
 Starting with hardtails, their lower weight and lack of suspension travel makes them fast and easy to pedal quickly.
 As a result, they excel on long rides and climbs and are a popular choice among XC racers.
 But should the going get rough—especially on the downhill—a full-suspension bike quickly takes the lead.
 The added rear suspension helps soak up bumps and offers a much more comfortable ride in general.
 FS bikes are the weapon of choice for most intermediate to advanced riders.
 Having said that, full-suspension designs typically weigh more, are significantly more expensive, and will not be as efficient at climbing or on non-technical trails.